 In August 2020, the Company entered into a loan and security agreement with a bank (the "Master Loan Agreement"), in which the Company received a loan of \$6.3 million and deposited the proceeds into a deposit account held by the bank.
 The Company was required to make sixty consecutive monthly payments of principal and interest at a fixed monthly amount of \$0.1 million beginning in November 2020.
 Interest payments were fixed at an annual interest rate of 4.75%.

-The Company recorded the \$6.3 million proceeds as restricted cash on the condensed consolidated balance sheets at December 31, 2020.
-The outstanding loan balance was \$6.1 million at December 31, 2020.
-In July 2021, the Company terminated the Master Loan Agreement by paying off the full amount, including \$5.4 million principal and interest and \$0.1 million in early payment penalties assessed pursuant to the terms of the agreement which is included in other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
+In July 2021, the Company terminated the Master Loan Agreement by paying off the full amount, including \$5.4 million principal and interest and \$0.1 million in early payment penalties assessed pursuant to the terms of the agreement.